 - Legal fees:1-2% (including VAT)

-The seller usually pays spanish estate agents.
-Fees for real estate agents are typically calculated as a percentage of the final sale price.
+- The seller usually pays Spanish estate agents.
+Fees for a real estate agent are typically calculated as a percentage of the final sale price.

 Buying a property in Spain requires understanding the actual costs involved.
 Be sure you are clear about the ongoing costs of owning a property in Spain.